-Please be advised, the RCCD parking grace period for the Fall Term 2017 will be from Monday, August 28, 2017 thru Sunday, September 10, 2017.
-As long as a student/visitor is parked in a white-striped parking space, they will not be subjected to being cited for a permit violation during the parking grace period.
+As long as a student/visitor is parked in a white-striped student parking space only, they will not be subjected to being cited for a permit violation during the parking grace period.

 Staff/Faculty parking permits are required in order to park in a yellow-striped Staff/Faculty parking space at all RCCD locations.
-Parking Services will recognize any type of RCCD staff/faculty parking permit (expired or not) during the Fall Term 2017 parking grace period only.
+Parking Services will recognize any type of RCCD staff/faculty parking permit (expired or not) during the spring 2018 term parking grace period only.
 If no Staff/Faculty parking permit is displayed, the vehicle is subjected to being cited for a permit violation.

-RCCD Faculty/Staff & Student parking permits are available on-line through RCCD WebAdvisor.
+RCCD Faculty/Staff permits are available online through RCCD WebAdvisor.

 If you have any questions or concerns, please feel free to contact us.

 Who Must Have A Permit?